by Holly Day

 by the side of the interstate, as

-their young to integrate into civilization
+if they planned fortheir young to integrate into civilization

 right at birth.
 I miss the wild animals